quinn-rs/quinn/README.md

 ## How to start

-The example client [currently always verifies][insecure] the server's certificate chain.
+The server [currently always requires][insecure] certificates to be supplied.
 Example certificates are included in the repository for test purposes.
+The client must be configured to trust the test certificate authority unless the client is built with the `dangerous_configuration` feature and passed `--accept-insecure-certs`.

 ```sh
 $ cd quinn